RHarryH/avispa-microf/README.md

 5. Default values defined on DTO level will be inserted to the database even if we don't want to (for instance the field is invisible on the Property Page and wasn't sent to the server by frontend).
 6. Overall additional work needed to introduce new object

+## Migration guide

+### 2.0.0 → 2.1.0

+1. Access PostgreSQL container console and connect to the db with `psql -U microf` command.
+2. Run `/ecm-client-backend/sql/03-schema-ecm-client-postgresql.sql` script to add missing tables.
+3. Run `/migration/2_0_0-2_1_0.sql` script to change the type of `id` columns for existing tables.
+This covers both ECM and μF tables.
+4. Load `microf-configuration.zip` from Swagger without configuration override.